-- Liturgy of Christian Burial: This ritual is a liturgical celebration of the Christian community for the deceased.
+Liturgy of Christian Burial (Funeral): This ritual is a liturgical celebration of the Christian community for the deceased.
 The community gives praise to God for Christ’s victory over sin and death, and commends the deceased to God’s tender mercy.
 The rite can be celebrated within Mass, or in a simpler manner as a Liturgy of the Word, with final commendation and farewell.

 Committal Prayers (Cemetery): Following the Funeral Liturgy it is customary to go to the cemetery for committal prayers.
 If we are going to our cemetery, the ground has already been blessed; otherwise we would bless the ground, pray over the casket or urn, offer intercessions and the Our Father and invoke God's blessings.